-2023-24 Update Ken Sampley Contact This project is in the 10-year Stormwater CIP Funding Program.
-It is subject to review.
-It may not be funded until 10-15 years based on other high priority needs.
-Overall benefits are to protect people, property, and natural resources; Improve capability to reduce disaster losses; Integrate hazard mitigation into other planning mechanisms Matt Fater or Heather McDowell Contact 5/1/2024 -Construction is planned to started in July 2024 and finishing July 2026.
-Jen Dial or Donnie Dustin Contact We have developed landscape water budgets as an optional tool for customers to use, upon request, or in coordination with other incentives (commercial, HOA, MF and irrigation only accounts) and we created indoor/outdoor budgets for 90% of single-family developments.
-We are not currently using these to manage water shortages.
-They are informational only, but we'd like to move in that direction in the future.
-Possibly outline a plan for that in the 2025 updates to the Water Shortage Action Plan.
-We have started conversations with regional partners such as a Front Range Drought Group, but a local approach amongst water providers in the City has not happened yet.
-Some code changes have been made - increased efficiency on indoor plumbing fixtures, xeriscape changes to land use code is in progress.
-There is much more room for code amendments to improve efficiencies, especially outdoors.
+Undata 2025 Undata - Contact Ken Sampley Contact in the 10-year Stormwater CIP Funding Program.
+It is subject to not be funded until 10-15 years based on other high priority needs. s are to protect people, property, and natural resources; Improve duce disaster losses; Integrate hazard mitigation into other planning ather McDowell Contacts Heather McDowell Contact struction is planned to started in July 2024 and finishing July 2026.
+As part of the overall Downtown Stormwater Improvements Program, the Oak Street Project began construction in July of 2024.
+Large diameter storm pipes ranging in size from 48" to 78" will extend from the previously constructed Oak Street Outfall, starting at Mason Street and extending to Jackson Street near City Park Enhanced storm water quality is provided from "rain gardens" in three locations along the Oak Street corridor to filter street runoff.
+The project has an anticipated completion of July 2026.
+As of March 2025, approximately 35% of the work is completed which includes 772 LF of tunnelling and 1,555 LF of mainline storm sewer.
+The newly constructed storm pipe is active and already moving stormwater downstream to the river. ie Dustin Contacts Jen Dial, Donnie Dustin Contacts oped landscape water budgets as an optional tool for customers to est, or in coordination with other incentives (commercial, HOA, ion only accounts) and we created indoor/outdoor budgets for 90% y developments.
+We are not currently using these to manage water y are informational only, but we'd like to move in that direction in sibly outline a plan for that in the 2025 updates to the Water in Plan.
+We have started conversations with regional partners such ge Drought Group, but a local approach amongst water providers not happened yet.
+Some code changes have been made - increased door plumbing fixtures, xeriscape changes to land use code is in e is much more room for code amendments to improve efficiencies, oors.
 We will be focusing on this in the coming years.
+We have arsue Halligan Reservoir for future water supply security and tion.
+We changed code to implement allotments for pre- 1984 non-residential customers who did not have one.
+Land-use code changes were approved to prioritize water conservation in landscaping, especially for new developments and commercial properties.
+The changes include limiting turf, requiring soil amendments when turf is removed, and generally promoting xeriscaping principles landscaping for development.
 We have continued to pursue Halligan Reservoir for future water supply security and drought protection.
-5/1/2024 - No changes for 2023 - May 1 2024.
-Phases I and II construction completed between 2015 and 2020.
-Additional development is necessitating the need and opportunity to construct Major branch lines A2 and A3.
+The Water Shortage Action Plan will begin updates at the end of the year. changes for 2023 - May 1 2024. - Contact.
+Ken Sampley Contact construction completed between 2015 and 2020.
+Additional necessitating the need and opportunity to construct Major branch 3.
+Contact Ken Sampley Contact vas completed in 2018-19. ontact Dennis Day - Contact 2023 through May 1 2024.
+H32 is approx. 75% percent complete as we are still attempting to hire (1) FTE doing both emergency preparedness and security work supportine utilities.